-Warning: these parmesan popovers are way too easy and addicting to be legal.
+Warning: This parmesan herb popovers recipe is too easy and addicting to be legal.
 Crusty, crispy and savory popovers like these that are so easy to make, yet so quickly inhaled within a matter of seconds, should be against the law because they are that good.
 Really, really, really good.

 It’s hard not to get into the baking mood when flipping through the Art and Soul of Baking book by Cindy Mushet.
 This book is packed with valuable baking information from cover to cover and it’s so comprehensive that the recipes and techniques can keep help anyone who loves to bake very, very busy in the kitchen.